Chuck McKinley: Biography

 In 1963, with Laver in the professional ranks, McKinley won Wimbledon without losing a set.
 He was helped in this by the fact that favorite Roy Emerson was eliminated by little known German Wilhelm Bungert.
 After McKinley eliminated Bungert, the press asked the German if he had been tired.
 “I was tired,” said Bungert, "Tired from those five set matches earlier.
 And tired from watching McKinley run."
 According to Time, McKinley played the tournament "with an astounding lack of grace.
 He leaps, he lunges, he scrambles, he slides, he falls, he dives, he skins his elbows and knees, and he flails at the ball as if he were clubbing a rat.
 His nerves are as taut as the strings of his racket."
 In the final, McKinley met Fred Stolle who had beaten McKinley four out of six previous meetings.
 However, Stolle said "He knocked it down my throat...In the end, I didn't know where to serve or what he was going to do."

 In December 1963, McKinley and Dennis Ralston played all of the matches for the U.S. in winning the Davis Cup from Australia.
 The Australians had not lost the cup for four years and did not relinquish it again for another four.
-In the decisive match, McKinley defeated John Newcombe.
+In the decisive match, McKinley defeated a young John Newcombe, who was 19 at the time.

 After graduation from Trinity, McKinley chose not to go into professional tennis, and he became a stockbroker in New York City.
 He died in 1986 in Dallas, Texas of a brain tumor at the age of 45.
 McKinley has been elected to the Trinity University Hall of Fame and to the International Tennis Hall of Fame.

 The tennis courts at Pattonville High School in Maryland Heights, Missouri, the school he attended, are named after him.

 Playing style

-McKinley was small for a tennis player, and as a grown man, he stood 5' 8” and weighed 160 pounds.
+McKinley was not tall.
+He stood 5'8” and weighed 160 pounds.
 McKinley did not use off speed shots but relied instead on a power game.
 According to a Sports Illustrated, “Not in years has an American fledgling combined so much box-office appeal with so much pure ability – or crashed the tight little world of big-time tennis with so much confidence.
 'If I didn't think I could be the best tennis player in the world,' Chuck McKinley says, 'I don't think I'd want to play.'"
 Bill Talbert described the young McKinley by saying, "There is nothing he can't do on the court.
 He has all the strokes.
 He's fast.
 He's strong.
 He has marvelous reflexes.
 He has the eyes of a hawk—sees the ball as well as anyone in the game."